Clinical Practice of Medicine

 Andrew B. Symons, MD

 My name is Dr. Andrew Symons.
-I am a family physician and director of the Clinical Practice of Medicine (CPM) first-year course.
+I am a family physician and director of the Foundations of Patient-Centered Care course (FPCC).
 This course introduces you to interviewing and examining patients.
-I am sure that you have heard that our medical school prides itself on the fact that we introduce our students to actual patient care right from the start.
-I think you will find this very exciting and gratifying.

-So, in summary, you certainly need to own your own stethoscope.
-You will be expected to have access to the other diagnostic equipment during CPM and throughout your four years of medical school, and I highly recommend you purchase equipment.
+In summary, you certainly need to purchase your own stethoscope and blood pressure cuff.
+You will be expected to buy/have access to the other diagnostic equipment during FPCC and throughout your four years of medical school, and I highly recommend you purchase equipment.

 Sincerely,